Premier League news: Moise Kean reveals Cristiano Ronaldo's advice after leaving Juventus for Everton | Goal.com

 "I was concentrating strongly on playing to the best of my ability so that I could repay Juventus for the support they gave me."

-Having impressed at club level, Kean made his debut for Italy's national team late last year and scoring during his first start for the team in March against Finland.
+Having impressed at club level, Kean made his debut for Italy's national team late last year and scored during his first start for the team in March against Finland.